306809355/chatify/README.md

 ## Overview

-Chatify allows users to engage in conversational AI interactions with an assistant trained in real estate investment and negotiation.
+Chatify allows users to engage in conversational AI interactions with an assistant training.

 ## Setup